 - The roof strength rating is based on a test in which a metal plate is pushed against one side of the vehicle's roof at a slow, constant speed.

 - The head restraints & seats rating is based on a sled test of the vehicle's seat and head restraint.
 This rating only applies to the specific seat/head restraint combination tested, indicated on the vehicle details page.

-- The front crash prevention rating, currently provided only for midsize moderately priced cars, midsize luxury/near luxury cars, midsize SUVs and midsize luxury SUVs, is based on autobraking performance in tests at 12 mph and 25 mph and on availability of a forward collision warning system meeting government performance criteria.
+- The front crash prevention rating is based on autobraking performance in tests at 12 mph and 25 mph and on availability of a forward collision warning system meeting government performance criteria.

-Moderate overlap front, small overlap front and head restraint ratings should be compared only among vehicles of similar weight.
-Side, roof strength and front crash prevention ratings can be compared across vehicle categories.
+Small overlap front, moderate overlap front and head restraint ratings should be compared only among vehicles of similar weight.
+Side, roof strength, front crash prevention, headlights and LATCH ratings can be compared across vehicle categories.